-So, what many VPNs with a “free” tag do is that they sell your private information which they gather through the VPN app along with advertisements.
+So, what many VPNs with a “free torrent VPN” tag do is that they sell your private information which they gather through the VPN app along with advertisements.

 This could be especially dangerous if your primary purpose for getting a VPN is to indulge in a legally ambiguous activity like torrenting.

-Nonetheless, there are some reputable services that work transparently on the “freemium” business model which is legitimate and this inspires trust.
+Nonetheless, there are some reputable free torrenting VPN that work transparently on the “freemium” business model which is legitimate and inspires trust.

-We have covered such providers in our free VPN for torrenting guide.
+We have covered such best VPNs for torrenting in our free VPN for torrenting guide.

 What affects the speeds of any best VPN service for torrenting?